PeterLourens/kiwipiano/TESTING.md

 [Back to top](#testing)

   * The website has been tested and passed on my own devices.
-It is fully responsive on two desktops, two laptops, iPad Air and  three mobile phones.
+It is fully responsive on two desktops, two laptops, iPad Air and  three mobile phones while using Google Chrome, Microsoft Edge and Sarari browsers.

   |       |**Galaxy Note4**|**Nokia 7 Plus**|**Huawei P30 Pro**|**iPad Air**|**Lenovo E540**|**HP Elitebook 850 G5**|**DELL 2407WFP**|**Yiyama ProLite XB3288UHSU**|
   |-------|:--------------:|:--------------:|:----------------:|:----------:|:-------------:|:---------------------:|:---------------:|:--------------------------:|